 Hearing plays a crucial role in our daily communication, speech and language, and learning ability.
 Even the slightest hearing loss can affect our responses in terms of comprehension, communication, and social development.

-The Singapore Workplace Safety and Health Institute reports that over 1,000 workers were diagnosed with noise-induced deafness in the past five years, accounting for 35% of the confirmed occupational disease cases.
+The Singapore Workplace Safety and Health Institute reports that over 1,000 workers were diagnosed with noise-induced hearing loss (NIHL) in the past five years, accounting for 35% of the confirmed occupational disease cases.
+In fact, up to one in six young persons in Singapore is at risk of developing leisure NIHL from music delivered via earphones according to a study on students from Temasek Polyclinic.

 Not only adults but children are also susceptible to noise-induced hearing loss when exposed to loud sounds over an extended period.
-Fortunately, noise-induced hearing loss is preventable.
-Continue reading to learn how.
+Fortunately, noise-induced hearing loss is preventable and avoidable.

 What is Noise-Induced Hearing Loss (NIHL)?

-Noise-induced hearing loss is the loss of hearing caused by sudden exposure or prolonged exposure to loud sounds.
-It can happen when too much noise damages the hair cells in the inner ear.
-It is one of the most common causes of nerve deafness.
+Noise-induced hearing loss (NIHL) is the loss of hearing caused by sudden exposure or prolonged exposure to loud sounds.
+It can happen when too much noise damages the hair cells in the inner ear due to excessive trauma from intense sound waves.
+It is one of the most common causes of hearing loss after age-related hearing loss, and the sobering fact is that it is entirely preventable with proper precautions.

-There are two causes of noise-induced hearing loss: sudden exposure to loud noises and exposure to loud noises over an extended period.
-These loud noises can damage the hair cells in the inner ear and the hearing nerve.
-The effects may be permanent or temporary.
+There are two predominant causes of NIHL: sudden exposure to loud noises and exposure to loud noises over an extended period.
+These loud noises can damage the delicate hair cells in the inner ear and the hearing nerve due to high intensity pressure waves pounding on them.

 Some of the common noises that can affect your hearing include: